PhoenixTales/phoenix-docs/story/map-evolution.md

 * All the three camps were already modeled at this point, not that much about them would change anymore (and not that much of Ralfs concepts was actually realised in them).
 * You see the New Camp now in the north (it is more in the middle of the map, but north in comparison to the south in which it was originally meant to be), you also see the northern river running towards it, but in the model it was not yet connected to the camp.
-* The Psi Camp already being a swamp, surrounded by forests (these forests were supposed to be made much bigger and without these gaps inbetween them in the next iteration).
-You can also can see the coast line as in Mikes sketch, but here it is completely disconnected from the camp, being unaccessible mountain terrain.
+* The Psi Camp already being a swamp, surrounded by forests (later these forests were supposed to be made bigger and without these gaps inbetween).
+You also can see the coast line as in Mikes sketch, but here it is completely disconnected from the camp, unaccessible mountain terrain.
 And for unknown reasons the river from the south did not flow into the swamp as drawn on all the maps, but directly into the ocean north of it.
 * You can see the fogtower at the former position of the stone circle in Mikes maps.
 * But no trace of the monastery ruins, which are also not known from any concept arts or sketches.
 * You see the big northern forest and the "lake" directly connected to the ocean (but positioned a bit higher than the ocean).